 The Standard Scan Workbench offers Extra and Pro subscribers a quick way to find stocks, indexes, mutual funds or futures that fit specific technical requirements.
 The workbench allows you to construct simple scans from a number of pre-created options, with the ability to do minor modifications.

 While the Standard workbench is faster at creating basic scans, we recommend that people use the Advanced Scan Workbench instead, as it provides more features and is extremely customizable.
 In addition, our Technical Alerts use the same 'language' as the Advanced Scan Workbench, so learning one allows you to use both.
 The combination of the advanced scans and technical alerts is a very useful set of tools to have in your toolbox.
 The additional time spent learning them will be well worth the effort.

 To access the Standard Scan Workbench from Your Dashboard, click the “Standard Scan Workbench” link in the Scan Center section of the page.

 The use of each of these sections is described below.

 The Scan Criteria Box (#3 in the picture above) contains the criteria used to run the scan.
 All scan clauses must be entered in this box in order to be part of your scan.

 When you first create a new scan, there are a couple of clauses already entered in the Scan Criteria Box.
 These represent default filters that are often used in scans, but you are free to modify or remove these criteria from your scan.
-Additional scan clauses can be inserted using the Global Filters and Additional Technical Expressions sections.
+Additional scan clauses can be inserted using the Global Filters, Predefined Chart Patterns, and Additional Technical Expressions sections.

 If at any point you want to start over, clicking the Clear All Criteria button below the Scan Criteria Box will clear all scan criteria out of the box and reset it to the default criteria.